top of page

 What to Eat

 If you don't eat meat like me, there are great vegetarian and vegan alternatives nowadays.
-My favorite vegan hotdogs are the brand Smartlife, they taste cleaner than real hotdogs, but the downside is they are somewhat low in calories, so you'll have to pack lots of them to stay full!
-If you're doing backcountry camping for a few days then I recommend getting freeze dried food (since it's easily packable and you just need water).
-If you're not into cooking at all, then another great alternative is Soylent since it's high in calories and requires no preparation.
-Also, don't forget alcohol!
-I always love a refreshing cider or some whisky to let go a little bit.
+My favorite vegan hot dogs are from the Smartlife brand.
+They taste cleaner than real hot dogs, but the downside is that they are somewhat low in calories, so you'll have to pack lots of them to stay full!
+If you're doing backcountry camping for a few days, then I recommend getting freeze-dried food (since it's easily packable and you just need water).
+If you're not into cooking at all, then another great alternative is Soylent (chocolate flavor is the best!) since it's high in calories and requires no preparation; it also helps me achieve complete nutrients and protein.
+I always love a refreshing cider or some wine to relax.

 Comments